Here mathematical notes are kept.

 Now according to Second Barycentric formula (3):

-is one of the roots
+Letting where is one of the roots (Important assumption) we have:

 The last equation will be used several times so it gets a number: